 Launch a Career of Impact

-As a corps member, you’ll serve as a teacher in a school in a low-income community in one our 51 regions.
+As a corps member, you’ll serve as a teacher in a school in a low-income community in one of our nearly 40 regions.
 You’ll gain firsthand context around the systemic barriers students growing up in poverty face.
 This experience will empower you to continue making an impact throughout your career.

 You’ll engage with rigorous training, coaching, and professional development, allowing you to further develop as a leader.